HVAC Questions to Ask When Buying a Home

-Perhaps the most important information you need to know is what type of system is installed to manage your home comfort.
+Perhaps the most important HVAC information for new homeowners to know is what type of AC system is installed to manage your home comfort.
 Find out if the air conditioning is central air, ductless mini splits, or window units.
 And find out if the heating is run through a furnace or a heat pump.

 When was the system installed?

 Age is a significant factor in the maintenance and replacement of your air conditioner and heating systems.
 When viewing a home, make sure to ask when the systems were installed so you can be prepared for the replacement cost.
 If it was less than 5 years ago, you have some time.
 If the systems are more than 10 years old, be ready to replace them relatively soon.

 Again, this doesn’t need to be a dealbreaker, but it will help you accurately estimate how much you’ll spend on the home.